Did you know…

 Your website can only get you so far.
 There are other places your business needs to be online in order to succeed.

 Chief among them is Facebook.
 Seriously, if you don’t have a business page on Facebook, you need to create one… yesterday.
-Not only is advertising on Facebook super easy, it’s also an incredibly fast way to gain new clients.
+Not only is advertising on Facebook super easy, but it’s also an incredibly fast way to gain new clients.
 Facebook also gives you another place to ask for reviews.
 Potential clients read 3-6 reviews before deciding whether to buy from a company.

 Here’s our in-depth guide on how to get more reviews (and how to deal with negative reviews).